-A subdivision and development pattern has evolved since settlement on the gently sloping western side of the peninsula.
+Watsons Bay is dominated by a rugged coastal landscape that defines the east side of a narrow A subdivision and development pattern has evolved since settlement on the gently sloping western side of the peninsula.
 The pattern is clearly influenced by the landform, topography and drainage patterns.

-The built form retains the character of a low-scaled early 19th and 20th century maritime village, enhanced by natural vegetation and parklands, including the continuous park along the ridge line and cliff tops.
+The built form retains the character of a low-scaled content enhanced by natural vegetation and cliff.

+and cliff tops.